bingis-khan/KindaC/README.md

 ## todo

+- instance propagation rules for modules (eg. I don't want to import Str module to use the Term module)
+- add circular dependency checking for modules
+- lots tests for modules, namespaces and importing.
 - this is kinda important: for semantics, we need to ensure, that the type of the instance function matches the class function. is there a SMART way to do it (by unification instead of validation?)
   - this is funny. i'm restricting the language. it's already more powerful, but i'm trying to make it less powerful... why would i do that?
     - i think in this case, errors would be pretty bad. like, you will get errors at instantiation when the type becomes known and the class fun types change. very unreadable.